metacpan/metacpan-cpan-extracted/distros/P/Pheno-Ranker/utils/csv2pheno_ranker/README.md

 # DESCRIPTION

-There are hundreds of online tools available for converting CSV to JSON, and we saw no need to reinvent the wheel.
-Our primary focus was on efficiently getting the job done, enabling seamless compatibility between CSV and Pheno-Ranker.

-This script is designed to handle both simple CSV files without nested fields in columns, as well as more complex ones with nested fields, as long as they are comma-separated.
+Numerous tools exist for CSV to JSON conversion, but our focus here was on creating JSON specifically for `Pheno-Ranker`.
+The script supports both basic CSV files and complex, comma-separated CSV files with nested fields, ensuring seamless `Pheno-Ranker` integration.

 The script will create both a JSON file and the configuration file for `Pheno-Ranker`.
-You can run `Pheno-Ranker` as:
+Then, you can run `Pheno-Ranker` as:

     $ pheno-ranker -r my_csv.json --config --my_csv_config.yaml